FSACodeBattle/GameNight/README.md

 # Code Battle

-**Note:** The current version of the app deployed at codebattle.win is not the latest version.
-That version contains bugs.
-The most current up to date version of the app can be found [here](http://codebattles.herokuapp.com).

-Some changes include:

-* Implements bug fixes
-* Some UI changes
-* Some refactoring of back end

-We are attempting to have the domain point to the Heroku version.
-As of right now you can always find the latest version of the app at the Heroku link.
-If there are any updates regarding the URL, it will be posted here.
-If the page does not load the first time, please wait one moment while the dyno spins up.
-Sorry for the inconvenience and thank you for your understanding.

-___

 Want to learn to code while having fun?
 Challenge your friends to a Code Battle!
 Whoever completes the coding challenges fastest is rewarded with a win and advances in rank.
 CodeBattle is designed to prepare students for success in the rigorous Fullstack Code Academy program.